 Unlike the Sonos One, the Echo Studio has a line-in/optical-in port, so you can connect the Studio to your TV and you use the smart speaker in place of a soundbar.
 You can also connect the Echo Studio via Wi-Fi to a Fire TV Stick 4K, Fire TV (3rd Gen), or a 1st- or 2nd-generation Fire TV Cube, so you have yet another way to get better audio from your TV.

-Echo Studio setup
+Amazon Echo Studio review: Setup

 After unboxing the Echo Studio, I plugged it in and placed it on my entertainment console.
 Then, using the Alexa app (Android and iOS), I connected the Echo Studio to my home network.